 Urich then visits Milla, Matt Murdock’s ex wife.
 Milla answers the door with a red headed son and a furious temper toward Urich.

 She claims she has no information or connection to Murdock any longer.
 Urich is getting frustrated with not getting anywhere with his investigation so he goes to Murdock’s funeral to pay respects but also out of hopes that someone will be there with answers.
 Instead of answers he’s cornered by Elektra.

-Issue 3 is a tour through Murdock’s exes.
+Issue 3 of Daredevil: End of Days is a tour through Murdock’s exes.
 After Urich visited Milla and her suspiciously red haired son we find him getting threatened by Elektra at a children’s soccer game.
 Where we see that Elektra also has a red haired son… named Matthew.